youio/CS-2110-Swing-Project/README.md

 # CS-2110-Swing-Project
-This is a project I did in my first semester of my second year in UVA Engineering school.
+This is a project I did in my first semester of my second year in the UVA Engineering school.
 It demonstrates my proficiency in Swing.